AlexNa-Holdings/savva-ui-solidjs/public/dev_docs/en/core-concepts/showing-posts.md

     text_preview: "A deep dive into the core concepts of decentralization..."
     tags: ["blockchain", "systems", "web3"]
     categories: ["Technology"]
-    # The main content, can be inline or a path
     data_path: content/en/main.md
     chapters:
       - title: "What is a Blockchain?"